Exudative Pleural Effusion Caused by Malignancy

 1. Asymptomatic patients with small effusions should be monitored.

 2. In patients with progressive effusions, perform therapeutic thoracentesis.
-In almost all patients the effusion recurs after ~1 week to 1 month.
-Repeated thoracentesis for palliative treatment of dyspnea should be considered only in patients with a very short life expectancy.
+In most patients the effusion recurs after ~1 week to 1 month.
+Repeated thoracentesis for palliative treatment of dyspnea should be considered only in patients with a very short life expectancy and long interval between recurrence of symptoms.

-3. In symptomatic patients with recurrent effusions, either chemical pleurodesis (pleural drainage followed by intrapleural administration of a sclerosing agent) or an indwelling intrapleural catheter can be used as the first-line definitive intervention for relieving dyspnea.
+3. In symptomatic patients with recurrent effusions and lung considered expandable, either chemical pleurodesis (pleural drainage followed by intrapleural administration of a sclerosing agent) or an indwelling intrapleural catheter can be used as the first-line definitive intervention for relieving dyspnea.

 4. In symptomatic patients with unexpandable lung (see Exudative Pleural Effusion in the Course of Bacterial Pneumonia), failed pleurodesis, or loculated effusion, an indwelling intrapleural catheter is recommended.